Sunni, Shia, Sufi, Salafist & Wahhabi: What’s The Difference?

 Salafist / Wahhabi

-Salafists are ultra-conservative, mega-straight laced, austere followers of Islam.
-Proponents like to think they are living as close to Muhammad’s original followers as possible.
-The name Salafist is increasingly often followed by the term Jihadist, their hardline approach to Islam is popular with those who wish to take lives in the name of their God.
+The name Salafist is increasingly often followed by the term Jihadist.
+Their hardline approach to Islam is popular with those who wish to take lives in the name of their God.

-Of course, in reality, the Jihadist section are the slim minority with the majority of Salafists focusing on non-violent evangelism and teaching.
+In reality, the Jihadist section is a tiny minority, with most Salafists focusing on non-violent evangelism and teaching.
 According to some, Salafism is the fastest growing Islamic contingent in the world.

 For the sake of maintaining the simplicity of this list, we can refer to Salafism and Wahhabi as a merged concept as their ideals overlap in large parts.
 Some use the term Salafism interchangeably with Wahhabism, but to a Salafist, this is considered derogatory.